 Vegan shopping list for beginners

-It’s time to start shopping!
-We’ve listed all the essentials here, but do keep in mind that you don’t necessarily need to stock up on all of these items at once.
-If you need to stock up on things like herbs, cooking oils and spices, your initial vegan food shop might seem pricier than you expected, but most of these staple items will see you through week after week.
+If you need to stock up on things like herbs, cooking oils and spices, your initial vegan food shop might seem pricier than you expected.
+Most of these staple vegan items will see you through week after week, so don’t worry – your shopping is likely to be cheaper next time!

 Fruit & veg